Install sample data and multidimensional projects

-Use the instructions and links provided in this topic to install all of the data and project files used in the Analysis Services Tutorials.
+Use the instructions and links provided in this article to install the data and project files used in the Analysis Services Tutorials.

 The lessons in this tutorial assume that you have the following software installed.
-All of the following software is installed using SQL Server installation media.
-For simplicity of deployment, you can install all of the features on a single computer.
+You can install all of the features on a single computer.
 To install these features, run SQL Server Setup and select them from the Feature Selection page.
-For more information, see Install SQL Server 2016 from the Installation Wizard (Setup).

-By default, Analysis Services is installed as a multidimensional instance, which you can override by choosing Tabular Server Mode in the server configuration page of the Installation Wizard.
-If you want to run both server modes, rerun SQL Server Setup on the same computer to install a second instance of Analysis Services in the other mode.
+By default, Analysis Services 2016 and later is installed as a tabular instance, which you can override by choosing Multidimensional Server Mode in the server configuration page of the Installation Wizard.

 Optionally, consider installing Excel to browse your multidimensional data as you proceed through the tutorial.
 Installing Excel enables the Analyze in Excel feature that starts Excel using a PivotTable field list that is connected to the cube you are building.
 Using Excel to browse data is recommended because you can quickly build a pivot report that lets you interact with the data.